simula/nornet-vmimage-builder-scripts/README.md

 ### NEAT

-Basic for general-purpose desktop usage, particularly for working with NEAT <https://neat.nntb.no>.
+Basic for general-purpose desktop usage, particularly for working with [NEAT](https://neat.nntb.no/).
 They base on the NorNet-Desktop images, with NEAT packages and build environment.

 Features:
 * [NEAT](https://github.com/NEAT-project/neat) installed (NEAT library as well as NEAT sockets API library).